Tudat/tudat/_sources/tutorials/basics/externalLibraries/boostExamples.rst.txt

         .. code-block:: cpp

-            boost::shared_ptr< objectType >
+            std::shared_ptr< objectType >

-        where ``boost::shared_ptr`` is used to indicate that it is a shared pointer, and ``objectType`` is the type of the object that it points to.
+        where ``std::shared_ptr`` is used to indicate that it is a shared pointer, and ``objectType`` is the type of the object that it points to.
 The object type is placed in angular brackets, because it is a template parameter.

         The shared pointer to an object of the TestBody class can now be declared as:

         .. code-block:: cpp

-            boost::shared_ptr< TestBody >
+            std::shared_ptr< TestBody >

         The above type can be roughly considered as the 'equivalent' to the following raw pointer-type: